live U.S. rescues airman as Trump, Israel step up pressure on Iran ahead of deadline - Middle East conflict on 5 April

 The funding comes as the Middle East faces rising humanitarian needs linked to the widening confrontation involving Iran, Israel and allied groups across the region.

-Azerbaijan and Russia have sent a joint 43 tonnes of humanitarian aid to Iran since the start of the war while France announced it would send around 60 tonnes of aid to Lebanon in the wake of Israeli strikes.
+Azerbaijan and Russia have sent a total of about 43 tonnes of humanitarian aid separately to Iran since the start of the war, while France announced it would send around 60 tonnes of aid to Lebanon in the wake of Israeli strikes.

 Before the latest escalation, WHO had already appealed for $633 million to respond to health emergencies across the Eastern Mediterranean region in 2026.
 As of March, only 37% of that funding has been secured, leaving a significant shortfall.